standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 * `Grammar` is a required keyword indicating the parser to be used, in this case _DataElement 6.0_
 * `Namespace`, also required, is a short name for your project, IG, or module you are defining.
 This should be a meaningful and easily recognizable name.
 * `Uses` is the list of all namespaces which your model elements will reference.
-For our example, we fix this to _obf.datatype_.
+For our example, we set this to _obf.datatype_.

 Next, we will create our first class, called **`MyPatient`**, which we determined will also have the following properties: